astoff/digestif/README.md

 License
 -------

-The Digestif program and library, that is, everything outside the `data` folder, are available under the [MIT license].

-Some files in the `data` folder are extracted or adapted from other sources, such as source code, manuals or reference materials, and therefore may inherit specific licensing details.
-At a minimum, they are free to use and redistribute.
-When no restriction exists, the MIT license also applies.
+Digestif is available under the [GNU General Public License][GPL], version 3 or later.
+For some files in the [data](./data) directory, a different license applies.
+See [LICENSE](./LICENSE) for details.

 [gif]: https://raw.githubusercontent.com/astoff/digestif/images/screenshot.gif
 [info-issues]: https://github.com/astoff/digestif/wiki/Common-installation-issues#info-nodes